-Chronic exposure to sublethal levels of Thiamethoxam and Glyphosate: behavior in two bee species

-Heather North

-Graduate Student

-Department of Biological Sciences

-North Dakota State University

-Table of contents:

-Abstract………………………………………………………………………..………………..3

-Introduction………………………………………………………………….………..……..…4

-Neonicotinoids……………………………………………………………………………….4-5

-Glyphosate…………………………………………………………………………………...…7

-Agrochemicals and Bees………………………………….……………………………...….8

-Agrochemicals and Drone Reproduction…………….…………………………………...9

-Agrochemicals and Bee Rhythmicity……….……………….………………..………….11

-Objectives………………….…………………………………………………………….....…13

-References………………………………………………………………………………….…15

 Abstract

-Bee declines have been reported world-wide for the last decade.
-These losses are concerning and have been referred to as colony collapse disorder.
-Colony collapse disorder is comprised of multiple pressures affecting the survival of economically important bees.
-A common thread among the factors contributing to colony collapse disorder is the presence of agrochemicals.
-The agrochemical impact on pollinators had been difficult to quantify and even more difficult in super organisms like bumble bees and honey beeshoneybees.
-Here we ask the question what are the sublethal impacts of agrochemicals on ritualistic behaviors in two species of bees: Apis mallifera and Bombus impatiens.
-We investigated two of the most popular pesticides used in the Midwest, thiamethoxam, an insecticide and glyphosate, an herbacide in a wide range of concentrations.
-To get a broad understanding of how each of these chemicals would affect both species, we tested each chemical independently in both species and then in combination in one species.
-Additionally, we tested different casts of bees throughout the study to gain broad insight of this matter.
-Our findings suggest that there is no immediate threat to the ritualistic behavior or survival of either species based on the sublethal concentrations of thiamethoxam, or glyphosate tested in this study.
+Bee declines have been reported at concerning rates world-wide for the last decade.
+These losses have been referred to as colony collapse disorder, which consists of multiple pressures affecting the survival of economically important bees.
+A common thread among contributing factors to colony collapse disorder is the presence of agrochemicals.
+Researchers have had difficulty quantifying the impact of agrochemicals on pollinators, particularly in super organisms like bumble bees and honey bees.
+We, therefore, investigated the sublethal impacts of agrochemicals on ritualistic behaviors in two bee species: Apis mellifera and Bombus impatiens.
+We specifically analyzed broad concentrations of two of the most popular pesticides used in the Midwest: (1) the insecticide thiamethoxam, and (2) the herbicide glyphosate.
+We tested each chemical independently in both species and then in combination in one species to get a complete understanding of the agrochemical effect the bees,.
+Additionally, we tested different casts of bees throughout the study to gain broader insights on the exposures.
+The findings of this study suggest that there is no immediate threat to the ritualistic behavior or survival of either species if exposed to sublethal concentrations of thiamethoxam or glyphosate.

-Chapter 1: Introduction
+Introduction

-The western honey (Apis mallifera) bee is the most commercially managed bee, because of its value to agriculture.
-Honey bees are a highly valued resource around the world.
-They are highly regarded for their honey and depended upon for pollination of many important crops (1).
-Furthermore, wild pollinators like bumble bees are of equal importance due to their highly efficient sonication pollination style (2).
-During sonication pollination the bee bites the stamen of the flower and vibrates to release pollen.
-This behavior, unique to bumble bees, is extremely efficient and highly beneficial to nectar less plants such as tomatoes and peppers (2).
-Because of their ability to transfer larger quantities of pollen more efficiently, bumble bees have secured themselves as a more effective pollinator than honey bees (2).
+Western honey bees, Apis mellifera, are the most commercially managed bees due to their high value to agriculture world-wide.
+Specifically, honey bees are highly regarded for their honey, and depended upon for pollination of many important crops.1 Following A. mellifera in value are wild pollinators like bumble bees (Bombus impatiens), which are equally important to agriculture for their highly efficient sonication pollination style.2 During sonication pollination, bumble bees bite the stamen of the flower and vibrate to release pollen.
+This behavior, unique to bumble bees, is extremely efficient and highly beneficial to nectar less plants such as tomatoes and peppers.2 Because of their ability to transfer larger quantities of pollen more efficiently, bumble bees have secured themselves an even more effective pollinator than honey bees.2